Airlines lose bid for strike damages in German court

-FRANKFURT Airlines Deutsche Lufthansa (LHAG.DE), Ryanair (RYA.I) and Air Berlin (AB1.DE) failed in a bid to claim 3.25 million euros (2 million pounds) in compensation from the German union of air traffic controllers (GdF) for threatening to strike last summer.
+FRANKFURT Aug 16 Airlines Deutsche Lufthansa , Ryanair and Air Berlin failed in a bid to claim 3.25 million euros ($4 million) in compensation from the German union of air traffic controllers (GdF) for threatening to strike last summer.

 The GdF called for two six-hour strikes in August 2011 during the busy summer holiday season to put pressure on their employer, the DFS air traffic controllers' authority, in wage negotiations.